 Our luggage returned on Wednesday.
 That’s a good thing, when you look at it: It was delivered right to our door, and the only inconvenience was the wait at the carousel.

 What started in February, with my resignation from Facebook, continued into the spring, with my closing of all my Google accounts, including the ones I used to access YouTube.
-I had already closed my Twitter account because Twitter wouldn’t delete the account of that orange creep in Washington.
+I had already closed my Twitter account because Twitter wouldn’t delete the account of that orange madman in Washington.
 As for Instagram, LinkedIn and Pinterest, I use them so little that I don’t really care if I’m on them or not.
 And I don’t do Amazon.

 So, I am basically free of all social media.